 Automated testing was our first investment, saving approximately 15 hours weekly in manual QA.
 Deployment automation followed, reducing release time from 2 hours to less than 6 minutes per product.
 Invoice generation, user onboarding, and basic customer support automation collectively save 20+ hours weekly.

-Team structure: how two developers divide nine products
+How do two developers divide nine products?

-Key performance indicators focus on developer productivity and system reliability.
+The metrics that matter are developer productivity and system reliability.
 We track deployment frequency (average 3.2 deployments per week per product), time to production (average 6 minutes), and incident response time (average 45 minutes to resolution).

-Customer support intensity varies dramatically between products.
+The honest limitation is customer support: intensity varies dramatically between products.
 Some products will require more support time per user than others, purely down to the complexity differences.

 Technical debt accumulates faster in shared systems because shortcuts affect multiple products simultaneously.
 We allocate 20% of development time to refactoring and technical debt reduction, but this percentage increases as the product portfolio grows.

-The expansion question: when do you hire developer three?
+When do you hire developer three?

 The challenge isn't just development capacity but maintaining shared architecture coherence with additional contributors.
 Our onboarding documentation runs 47 pages specifically covering architectural decisions and constraints that enable our multi-product approach.